torvalds/linux/Documentation/admin-guide/mm/transhuge.rst

     is specified everywhere;

 within_size
-    Only allocate huge page if it will be fully within i_size.
+    Only allocate huge page if it will be fully within i_size;
+    Always try PMD-sized huge pages first, and fall back to smaller-sized huge pages if the PMD-sized huge page allocation fails;
     Also respect madvise() hints;

 advise